Ka'u Coffee College

 Free, donations appreciated

-Listen to educational talks by visiting coffee experts.
+Listen to educational talks given by visiting coffee experts.

-Ka'u Coffee College returns in 2014 with its reverse trade mission and educational series.
-Speakers included:
+Ka'u Coffee College returns in 2015 with its reverse trade mission and educational series.
+Check back later for 2015 speakers, 2014 speakers included:

 Founder & CEO - A.G.R.O.
 Roasters and A.G.R.O.
 Café Inc.

 He holds a B.Sc. in Global Resource Systems from the Faculty of Agricultural Science at the University of British Columbia.
 His main focus is sustainable rural development and agribusiness management.
 He also holds a Masters of Watershed Management from the Institute for Resources, Environment & Sustainability at the University of British Columbia.
 Mr. Hanacek has studied and worked in Canada, Sweden, Japan, Uganda, Kenya, Costa Rica, Mexico and the USA.
 He is one of the co-founders of AGRODEV (Agricultural Growers Resource Organization Developing Economic Viability), an international NGO based in Kenya.

 Mr. Hanacek has been working in the coffee industry for over twelve years, doing everything from harvesting coffee to making lattés.
 He has also completed several in-depth research papers and presentations on the current methods of production and consumption of specialty coffee.
 He is a member of the Specialty Coffee Association of America (SCAA) and the Roaster Guild of America since 2006.

 Mr. Hanacek has met with coffee growers in over 5 countries to discuss his Crop to Cup method.
 He started with one retail cafe and roasting house in 2006 and quickly expanded to 3 retail locations by 2009.
 Mr. Hanacek is an accredited roaster with over 5,000 hours behind a variety of coffee roasters.